darwiin/yaac-another-awesome-cv/README.md

 }
 ```

-Use the `\makecvheader`commabd to generate the header.
+Use the `\makecvheader`command to generate the header.

 ```latex
 \makecvheader